 Criteria Conformance Level Remarks and Explanations 4.1.1 Parsing (Obsolete and removed) This criterion was originally adopted to address problems that assistive technology had directly parsing HTML.
 Assistive technology no longer has any need to directly parse HTML.
 Consequently, these problems either no longer exist or are addressed by other criteria.
 This criterion no longer has utility and is removed.
-Supports For WCAG 2.0, 2.1, EN 301 549, and Revised 508 Standards, the September 2023 errata update indicates this criterion is always supported.
+Supports For WCAG 2.0, 2.1, 2.2, EN 301 549, and Revised 508 Standards, the September 2023 errata update indicates this criterion is always supported.
 See the WCAG 2.0 Editorial Errata and the WCAG 2.1 Editorial Errata.
-This criterion is obsolete and removed for WCAG 2.2.
 4.1.2 Name, Role, Value (WCAG 2.0) (Level A) For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
-Partially Supports ArcGIS Aviation Airports Most user interface components throughout the product convey their name, role, or value to assistive technology.
-A rating of Partially Supports has been given for the following reason(s): Some UI controls do announce state changes.
-ArcGIS Pro: Most user interface components throughout the product convey their name, role, or value to assistive technology.
-A rating of Partially Supports has been given for the following reason(s): Most, but not all, controls indicate Name properties for assistive technology.
-Most state changes for the relevant UI controls are provided.
-Exceptions about announcements on
+Partially Supports Most user interface components throughout the product convey their name, role, or value to assistive technology.
+A rating of Partially Supports has been given for the following reason(s): • Some form controls with visible labels lack the programmatic association with those labels • Some Tab controls lack programmatic names, roles, and/ or status information • Some menu buttons used to expose additional options have the generic label "Options" • Some spin boxes have an invalid "checked" status • Some links lack programmatic names and roles 4.1.3 Status Messages (WCAG 2.1) (Level AA) In content implemented using markup languages, status messages can be programmatically determined through Supports The product is not implemented using a markup language subject to this criterion.